BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk9Lab.md

 Over the past few weeks, we've performed database searches and multiple sequence alignments using web servers and on a local (desktop) computer using R. Today we're going to use the same approaches to building phylogenetic trees.
 In addition, we'll learn to log on to a remote computational cluster to perform actions on the command line (using Unix commands in Cygwin).

 We've mostly been working with files in fasta format so far.
-Today, go to [Molecular Evolution](http://www.molecularevolution.org/resources/fileformats) and download the "Example PHYLIP DNA file" and "Example PHYLIP amino acid file" under the "PHYLIP" section.
+Today, go to [Molecular Evolution](http://www.molecularevolution.org/resources/fileformats) and download the "Example PHYLIP DNA file" under the "PHYLIP" section.
 You may want to put these in your `BioinformaticsR/alignments` folder for safekeeping.
 You can open up one of the files in a text editor to remind you how the data are structured.
 Also note that the file download name uses "phy" in it to signify the format.

 **Web-based phylogenetic inference**

 First, we're going to build a phylogenetic tree using an online interface.
 This will let us explore the options for tree building, without worrying too much about syntax.

 Navigate to the [PhyML web server](http://www.atgc-montpellier.fr/phyml/).
 There are four main sections to the options available for starting a job.
-Under "Input Data," upload `dna.phy.dat.txt`.
+Under "Input Data," upload the phylip file you downloaded earlier (e.g., `dna.phy.dat`).
 Are the rest of the default options in this section appropriate?

 Look at the options available under the next section, "Substitution model."
 PhyML estimates trees in a maximum likelihood framework, so there are options available for specifying the model of molecular evolution.
 There are also options listed below "Tree searching" to change the heuristic strategy for exploring tree topology.
-We'll leave all options at default for now.
+We'll leave all options for this and the last section ("Branch support") at default for now.

-Under the last section, "Branch support," select the "no" button by the "Fast likelihood-based method."
-This allows the analysis to find a phylogenetic tree, but skip the bootstrap analysis.

 We're ready to run our analysis!
 If you leave the box by "Name your analysis" blank, the program will use the input file name.
 Enter an email address (and confirm it), then hit "Execute and email results."
+You'll get a pop-up window asking you if your file is actually phylip format; click yes.
 You should receive a confirmation email that your analysis is running, and then a zipped result file within a few minutes.
 If your results don't appear, you can download the example data file (`dna_phy_dat_txt_phyml.zip`) from the "data" folder in the [class GitHub repository](https://github.com/BioinformaticsSpring2015/BioinformaticsMaterials/blob/master/data/dna_phy_dat_txt_phyml.zip).

 Download and unzip the result file.
 You may wish to move this folder to a new folder called `trees` in your `BioinformaticsR` folder for easy access later.

 If you look in your results folder, you should have four files.
 The most important is the file that includes "tree" in the filename, because this is the phylogeny we wanted to infer.
 If you open up this tree in a text editor, you will see it's in Newick format, and very difficult to interpret.
-In a web browser, navigate to the [ETE Toolkit tree viewer](http://etetoolkit.org/treeview/).
-Copy and paste the results from `dna_phy_dat_txt_phyml_tree.txt` to the box below "Paste your tree in newick format" and click "tree view."
-You should see your tree in the window below.
-What are the relationships among species in this tree?
-Keep this window open to compare with your later analyses.
+We're going to use R to view the tree.

 **Phylogenetics in R on local computer**